 But forgive me for giving all this information in such a haphazard manner.
 If you are not following one of the fields related to his studies, you might not even have heard his name, though in certain intellectual circles he was a sort of celebrity.
 But from this moment on, I shall try to get organized and share the rest of the details in a more systematic manner.

-The only incident that stands out is a memory that he himself shared with Rita.
-Rita told me that he came across a picture of Hindu god Lord Shiva once about when he was eleven years of age.
-He told her how he had kept staring at the third eye of Lord Shiva in this picture (which was half open) and so many things had occurred to his mind.
+As far as his childhood goes, the only incident that stands out is a memory that he himself shared with Rita.
+Rita told me that he came across a picture of Hindu god Lord Shiva (a rather common representation of God) once about when he was eleven years of age.
+He told her how he had kept staring at the third eye of Lord Shiva in this picture (which was half-open) and so many things had occurred to his mind.
 What things?
 He doesn’t remember.
 They were so strange, so original that their absurdity has made him forget them.
 Sometimes in his late teens, he would wish that he had taken a pen and paper and note it all down.
 Yet, he knew that he won’t know how to express such things.
-Perhaps it is inexpressible.
+Perhaps they were inexpressible.

 So when Samuels said it was inexpressible, Rita, who was more given to believing in the existence of such super-rational experiences didn’t doubt it.
 The doubt was in mind of Samuels himself who, despite his genius in his own science, was a sort of intellectual coward in the sense I just mentioned.
 In fact, he seemed to think that it was something neurotic.

 After that first experience as a kid, he had kept taking that image of Shiva out and stare at it several times.
 “It seemed to suggest that I am forgetting something.
 But even though I kept trying to remember, I couldn’t.”
 He somehow lost the image in the next few months.